sverrirs/jekyll-paginate-v2/README.md

   # Optional additional suffix for the title of the paginated pages (the prefix is inherited from the template page)
   title_suffix: ' - page :num'

-  # Limit how many content objects to paginate (default: 0, means all)
+  # Limit how many pagenated pages to create (default: 0, means all)
   limit: 0

   # Optional, defines the field that the posts should be sorted on (omit to default to 'date')